surgan12/Multi_Downloader/readme.md

 For Downloading Multiple Files simultaneously just add each url one after the other without waiting for the previous downloads to finish

-***You can also compress the downloaded file ***
+***You can also compress the downloaded file***

  To do so :
- After downloading the downloaded file appear under the downloads section , right click on the file and click compress.
+ After downloading,the downloaded file will appear under the downloads section , right click on the file and click compress.
  A gzip file of your file would be created .

- To unzip use the following command: gunzip <filename>
+ To unzip use the following command:

+ gunzip <filename>